dmcglone/lgc-redlining-historical-census-data/README.md

 `python src/data/generate_tract_lookups.py data/organized/spatial/study_area_2010.geojson data/organized/spatial/ data/organized/spatial/Neighborhoods_Philadelphia.geojson data/interim/historical_tract_lookup.csv`

-### Understanding the output

-This project will output a series of shapefiles.
+This will output a series of shapefiles.
 All shapefiles will have the same fields.
 However, for most shapefiles, many fields will be populated with NA values indicating that a variable is not available for that year.

+### Yearly Census Variables

+For a given census variable, create a geojson of all 2010 tracts in the city of Philadelphia with fields each year of that variable.

+`python src/data/yearly_variable.py [variable_code]`

+e.g.

+`python src/data/yearly_variable.py t_p`

 ### Variable naming convention